Quantum Fluctuations in Electrical Multiport Linear Systems: Lossy Systems

-{\it Lossy systems.---} The above formulae have been obtained to describe passive lossless linear circuits, but they can be naturally extended to cases where there is presence of energy loss/decoherence effects, by following the standard routine of representing a dissipative causal passive function (with a positive smooth real part) with a continuous limit of an infinite (not unique) sequence of lumped degrees of freedom~\cite{Feynman:1963,CaldeiraLeggett:1983a,YurkeDenker:1984} whose causal response functions' real part is a sequence of delta distributions.
+The above formulae have been obtained to describe passive lossless linear circuits, but they can be naturally extended to cases where there is presence of energy loss/decoherence effects, by following the standard routine of representing a dissipative causal passive function (with a positive smooth real part) with a continuous limit of an infinite (not unique) sequence of lumped degrees of freedom~\cite{Feynman:1963,CaldeiraLeggett:1983,YurkeDenker:1984} whose causal response functions' real part is a sequence of delta distributions.

-We can then extend Devoret's argument~\cite{Devoret:1997,Vool:2017} to multiport linear systems to compute, for example, the flux fluctuations at the ports of a dissipative nonreciprocal two-port harmonic oscillator with conductances in parallel, as in Fig.~\ref{fig:Dissipative_NR_HOs}(a), inserting in Eq. (\ref{eq:Phit_Phi0_GF}) the hermitian part of the impedance matrix of the system, i.e.,
+We can then extend Devoret's argument~\cite{Devoret:1997,Vool:2017} to multiport linear systems to compute, for example, the flux fluctuations at the ports of a dissipative nonreciprocal two-port harmonic oscillator with conductances in parallel, as in Fig.~\ref{fig:Dissipative_NR_HOs}(a), inserting in Eq. (\ref{eq:Phit_Phi0_GF}) the hermitian part of the impedance matrix of the system $\msZ^H(\omega)=\msZ_+ + \msZ_-$, where

-with $C=1/\Omega R$.
+and $C=1/\Omega R$.
 Charge fluctuations conjugate to the flux variables at the ports can be easily computed in terms of the previous flux fluctuations by considering the conductances $G$ to be the continuous limit of a simple sequence of parallel LC-harmonic oscillators~\cite{Devoret:1997,Vool:2017}, see Fig.~\ref{fig:Dissipative_NR_HOs}(b).
 A Lagrangian representation of that circuit is

 with $\phi_{\alpha,n}$ the internal node-flux coordinates of the LC harmonic oscillators for port $\alpha$, and $\msC=\text{diag}(C,C)$.
 Possible sequences used to approximate the conductance $G$ are $C_{n}=2G/\pi n^2 \Delta \Omega$ and $L_{n}=\pi/2G\Delta \Omega$, where the frequency step $\Delta \Omega\rightarrow0$~\cite{Devoret:1997,Vool:2017}.
 For this particular circuit, the conjugate charges to the external flux nodes are $\bPi=\partial L/\partial \dot{\bPhi}=\msC\dot{\bPhi}+\msY\bPhi$, such that the cross-port correlator can be computed in terms of the flux correlators, i.e., $\langle \Pi_1(t)\Pi_2(0)\rangle = -C^2 \partial_t^2 \langle \Phi_1(t)\Phi_2(0)\rangle-\frac{1}{4R^2}\langle\Phi_1(t)\Phi_2(0)\rangle-\frac{C}{2R}\partial_t \left[\langle\Phi_2(t)\Phi_1(0)\rangle-\langle\Phi_1(t)\Phi_2(0)\rangle\right].$